checkly/docs.checklyhq.com/site/content/learn/playwright/interaction/waits.md

 ### Waiting for an element

 We can also explicitly wait for a specific element to appear on the page.
-This is normally done via `{{< newtabref title="page.waitForSelector" href="https://playwright.dev/docs/api/class-page#page-wait-for-selector" >}}` or a similar method, like `{{< newtabref title="page.waitForXPath" href="https://pptr.dev/#?product=Puppeteer&show=api-pagewaitforxpathxpath-options" >}}` (Puppeteer only).
+This is normally done via `{{< newtabref title="page.waitForSelector" href="https://playwright.dev/docs/api/class-page#page-wait-for-selector" >}}`.
 A good knowledge of [selectors](/learn/headless/basics-selectors/) is key to enable us to select precisely the element we need to wait for.

 ### Waiting on page events